mlowery/git-push-devstack/README.md

 necessary for your changes to fully take effect (e.g. `service apache2 restart`).

 `gpd laptop` sets up a [remote](http://git-scm.com/book/en/Git-Basics-Working-with-Remotes) which is just a destination for your git pushes.
+Pushes to the bare repository are forced meaning you can jump between changes.
+Finally, just to be safe, all changes in the `/opt/stack/<project> directory` are stashed or tagged to prevent any local changes you may have made while hacking (but you should avoid that kind of hacking).

+## What OpenStack Projects Are Supported

+There are `post-receive` hooks for the following projects:
+* horizon
+* trove
+* trove-integration
+* python-troveclient

+Adding more post-receive hooks is as simple as adding a file to the `post-receive` directory.

 ## Best Practices